davidtw999/BEMPS/README.md

 # BEMPS

-This is the code for our paper: Diversity Enhanced Active Learning with StrictlyProper Scoring Rules.
+This is the code repository for the NeurIPS (2021) paper: Diversity Enhanced Active Learning with StrictlyProper Scoring Rules.
+We provide non-batch and batch mode active learning approaches named BEMPS (Bayesian estimate of mean proper scores) based on the ELR framework.

 Please cite our paper by using the bibex below:
 ```cite

 ```

 ### Installation